python/cpython/Doc/library/webbrowser.rst

 Browser Controller Objects
 --------------------------

-Browser controllers provide these methods which parallel two of the module-level convenience functions:
+Browser controllers provide these methods which parallel three of the module-level convenience functions:

 .. method:: controller.open(url[, new[, autoraise=1]])